 Easy Tears asked her, “Are you all right, Cat Eyes?”

 Cat Eyes swallowed hard.
 She took a long slow breath to calm herself and found her voice again.
 “Yes.
 It’s nothing.
 Just — a memory.
 I’ll put it aside to explore later.”
 Indeed, she pushed away the memory, the terror she had felt.
 She had seen these odd lights before and she felt a bruising in her ribs as she had felt so many years ago when she was strapped on the back of a horse and stolen from her family.
-It had to be a hard push, but it worked.
+It took a hard push to submerge her memory, but it worked.

 “These lights have no heat.
 What … have you seen anything like this before?”